We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

 Suburban voters (especially white suburban voters) swung toward Biden

 Suburban voters appear to have been a major factor helping Biden win.
-While Pew found Trump winning the suburbs by two points in 2016, Biden won them by 11 points in 2020, a 13-point overall swing.
-Considering that the suburbs accounted for just over half of all voters, this is a big demographic win for Biden.
+While Pew found Trump winning the suburbs by 2 points in 2016, Biden won them by 11 points in 2020, a 13-point overall swing.
+Considering that the suburbs accounted for just over half of all voters, it was a big demographic win for Biden.

 That said, Trump gained in both rural and urban areas.
 He won 65% of rural voters, a 6-point jump from 2016.
 And while cities were still majority-Democratic, his support there jumped by 9 points, to 33%.